KollihTheGuruh/Laptop_bazaar/README.md

 <p>Laptop Bazaar is a web application designed to provide users with a seamless and personalized experience in finding, comparing, and purchasing laptops.
 Whether you are a tech-savvy shopper looking for specific specifications or a comparative buyer wanting to make an informed decision, Laptop Bazaar has you covered.</p>

 <h2>Table of Contents</h2>
-Features
+1. Features
-Technology Stack
+2. Technology Stack
-Installation
+3. Installation
-Usage
+4. Usage
-API Documentation
+5. API Documentation
-User Stories
+6. User Stories
-Mockups
+7. Mockups
-Contributing
+8. Contributing
-License
+9. License

-Features
+<h2>Features</h2>
-Laptop Selection:
+<h3>Laptop Selection:

 Filter laptops by specifications such as RAM, processor type, and price.
 Real-time updates as filter options are changed.